 I am looking forward to working with each one of you this semester!!

 NOTE: The above guidelines are subject to amendment by the professor at any point during the semester.
-Changes will be announced in class, and students are responsible for knowing about these changes.
+Changes will be posted in the Moodle classroom, and students are responsible for knowing about these changes.